What Happens if Your Firm Doesn’t Move to Advisory?

 Forming relationships through advisory is essential.
 Think of it as when you go to your local shop – the server is likely to remember you, and you might have a chat while you’re buying the newspaper.
 You’ll get to the point where they’ll know your order, eventually even what your family are up to.
 It’s nice to walk into a place where you’re known, and that level of customer service makes you keep going back.
 This is no different.
 While clients may seem to the point, taking a few minutes to speak to them as people, rather than as transactions, will make a huge difference to your client retention.

-Business owners begin their ventures to succeed.
-Almost everyone dreams of early retirement, or at least a slower pace of life when they get older, so starting and maintaining their business is going to be one of the most important things in their life.
-Many will have begun their company so that they can sell up at the right time, so growing their business will be at the top of their priorities.
-If you can’t get this right, you can wave goodbye to referrals, and quite possibly your clients.
+Almost everyone dreams of early retirement, or at least a slower pace of life when they get older, so keeping their business healthy is probably one of the most important things in their life.
+Many will have begun their company so that they can sell up at the right time, or they’re setting up their children to take over one day.
+Not helping them grow means you’ll be waving goodbye to referrals – and quite possibly your clients.

 You’ll miss out on revenue

-We researched what millennial clients expect (and want) from their accountants a little while back, and the majority of the respondents prefer monthly set billing.
-This may come as a surprise, but as the report dictates:
+Another way of upping revenue in your firm is to adjust your pricing structure.
+We researched what millennial clients expect (and want) from their accountants, and the majority of the respondents prefer monthly set billing:

 “More than half support monthly at rates and 31% prefer fixed fees, compared to 14% who prefer hourly billing.”